Jack McInerney: Club career

-International
+International career

 McInerney was a member of the U.S. Under 15 National Team during 2006 and 2007, and as a member of the U.S. Under-17 Team he scored five goals in qualifiers for the U-17 World Cup, where head coach Wilmer Cabrera complimented the player, calling him "far and away the best player."
 McInerney went on to score two goals at the 2009 FIFA U-17 World Cup.
 After scoring 10 goals in the first 14 matches of the 2013 Major League Soccer season, McInerney was named to the preliminary 35-man roster for the 2013 CONCACAF Gold Cup by Jürgen Klinsmann.
 McInerney was then named to the final 23-man roster for the tournament, giving him his first call-up to the senior side.